10 Reasons to Drive to Corpus Christi

 Become an expert on all things aquatic at the Texas State Aquarium

 There’s no shortage of sea life on display at the Texas State Aquarium.
-Located next to bustling North Beach, this aquarium counts 18 different exhibits spanning enormous fish tanks full of scaly swimmers from around the world alongside a selection of recreated habitats like Swamp Tales, which features wetlands species, and Tortuga Cay, home to a group of happy sea turtles.
+Located next to bustling North Beach, this aquarium counts 18 different exhibits spanning enormous fish tanks full of scaly swimmers from around the world alongside a selection of recreated habitats like Swamp Tales, which features wetlands species, and Tortuga Cay, home to a group of peacefule sea turtles.
 Head over to Dolphin Bay to see daily presentations from dolphins-in-residence Kai, Shadow, Liko, and Schooner, or if you prefer to observe them on their down time, visit the bay’s underwater observation deck to get an in-depth look at these bottlenoses frolicking beneath the waves.

 Climb aboard the historic USS Lexington

 You don’t have to be a military buff to be awed by the USS Lexington, a WWII-era aircraft carrier that’s grown into a staple destination for out-of-towners passing through Corpus.
 The carrier became a permanent fixture off the North Beach shore in 1992, and since completing its transition into a museum, it’s been visited by over 8 million people.
 Explore the ship on your own or take a guided tour to get a full idea of the massive vessel’s historical significance.
-If you’re into the more ooky-spooky aspects of visiting a real life relic, the museum also offers ghost tours covering the accounts of paranormal activity reportedly observed on and below deck.
+If you’re more into the spookier aspects of visiting a real life relic, the museum also offers ghost tours covering the accounts of paranormal activity reportedly observed on and below deck.

 Get cultured at the Art Museum of South Texas